MuesliSwapTeam/muesliswap-token-verification/README.md

 # MuesliSwap Token Verification 🪙✔

 The official repository to verify your token @ AdaMuesliSwap
-Being verified will get your token listed in the [featured section](https://ada.muesliswap.com/markets/featured) of Muesliswap.

 ## Fees
 Using the Community section, it is possible to trade **any** token on Cardano **without** being verified.